campusrover/labnotebook2/docs/reports/2024/GestureBot.md

 Integrating SLAM with gesture-based navigation required careful tuning of parameters like obstacle inflation and robot dimensions.
 By balancing accuracy and computational efficiency, we ensured that the robot could navigate dynamic environments without frequent errors.

 ## Pivots
-Transitioning from Leap Motion to MediaPipe for gesture recognition due to hardware limitations since leap was purchased by another company and the old software no longer worked.
-Added a monocular depth estimation algorithm to detect how close the robot is relative to the object in the final stages of going back to the object so it is able to "fetch" more accurately.
+We knew that there were sensors that performed gesture recognition, so initially we wanted to use the LeapMotion sensor for that part of our project.
+However, the sensor did not work with our laptops, and we figured that it would be far too much work to try and get it working, especially since we did not know whether or not the sensor was actually any good.
+We decided to look for a software solution instead, which is where we found Google's Hand Landmarking tool from MediaPipe Solutions.
+It is a very fast, very accurate model that identifies "keypoints" in the hand, which are mostly just joints.
+From this, we decided that combining it with a neural network would give relatively decent outputs in a short period of time.

-Also, the original idea was to create our own slam algorithm in which we created our own Frontier search algorithm, which looked for frontiers,the boundary points, using bfs on the map.
-Within frontier search we originally had to create our own occupancy grid and custom messages to publish, however, this lead to all sorts of overhead which is one of the main reasons we had to pivot.
-Path planner, which used A* to plan paths.
-Pure pursuit, which would follow the path using a point slightly in front of the robot, and frontier exploration which coordinated these three classes. \
+Our original idea for mapping was to create our own SLAM algorithm, where we would use a "frontier search" algorithm, which looked for frontiers (or the boundaries of the map), using BFS (Breadth First Search).
+We also needed to create a path planner, which would use A* to plan paths; a path following algorithm, which would follow the path using a point slightly in front of the robot; and a "frontier exploration" algorithm, which would coordinate these three classes.
+It was also necessary to create a custom occupancy grid and custom messages for the frontier search algorithm.

-However, we found that this caused the robot to malfunction and have increased latency because of the amount of overhead and it would only work sometimes.
-This caused us to pivot to using movebase with slam gmapping and explorelite nodes with yaml costmaps because it was more optimally written and created less overhead in the robot.
-Slam gmapping used lidar and odom to keep track of where the robot was relative to its surrounding as well as creating the map and by combining that with the explorelite node it would know where is the least explored area which allows the robot to active search for more of the map autonomously.
-Essentially the robot greedily search for all frontiers and can be used or not used based on the gestures.
+However, we found that implementing these four classes ourselves caused the robot to malfunction and have increased latency because of the amount of overhead; it also only worked 50% of the time.
+This caused us to pivot to using movebase with SLAM gmapping and yaml costmaps because it was more optimally written and created less overhead in the robot.
+SLAM gmapping used lidar and odom to keep track of where the robot was relative to its surroundings, as well as creating the map that was used by move base in the global and local costmaps for autonomous navigatation to the object.

 ## Self Assessment
 The project achieved its goals of gesture recognition and autonomous navigation to an object.
 We did not expect the cluster to be able to handle multiple heavy algorithms at the same time, so being able to successfully run object segmentation, depth estimation and gesture recognition at the same time on top of a ROS navigation stack is quite unexpected.
 Most of the time, a lot of issues occur when translating outputs between algorithms, so it was very pleasing to see that most of the data was actually extremely organized and very easy to both use and interpret.
 Because of this, the way that the algorithms interact is actually quite smooth.
 Overall, given our limitations and workarounds, we are happy to see that the robot works and functions as intended.